 The backlit keys also have smart illumination that automatically adjusts the brightness based on the ambient light in the room.
 That helps save on battery life and improves key visibility when needed.

 Plus, the keyboard charges with USB-C, which is always a plus.

-If you want a keyboard that is on par with Apple’s own magic keyboard, theis the one for you.
+If you want a keyboard that is on par with Apple’s own magic keyboard, the Logitech MX Keys is the one for you.

 Satechi’s design adheres closely to Apple aesthetics while adding its own twists.

 The Slim X3 charges via USB-C, and users can pair up to four Bluetooth devices for easy switching between your phone, tablet, and Mac.
 The X3 has hotkeys in the top right corner to make switching fast and convenient.